eucp-project/atlas/README.md

 ## Citation

-To cite this repository, use the information avialable at [CITATION.cff](CITATION.cff), and to cite the content of the Atlas, see the [Atlas references page]FIXME.
+To cite this repository, use the information avialable at [CITATION.cff](CITATION.cff), and to cite the content of the Atlas, see the [Atlas about page](https://eucp-project.github.io/atlas/about).

 ## License